ai4he/ai4he.github.io/index.md

     image: "images/assets/who_we_are.png"
     title: "Who we are"
     discription: "
-     The Human-AI Empowerment research group at Clemson University was founded in 2022 with the aim of studying the use of Artificial Intelligence (AI) for helping humans to achieve their goals.
+     The Human-AI Empowerment research group at Clemson University was founded in 2022 to study the use of Artificial Intelligence (AI) to help humans achieve their goals.
 We conduct a Use-Inspired AI approach to understand how AI can be used in different contexts.
      <br><br>
-     We believe that humans and AI can empower each other by defining mutually beneficial goals.
-We develop models and methods that can help machines to learn from humans by taking into account human cognitive biases and preferences.
-We aim to create algorithms that can optimize machine learning models according to human feedback, in order to improve the performance of the overall system."
+     Humans and AI can empower each other by defining mutually beneficial goals.
+We develop models and methods that can help machines learn from humans by considering human cognitive biases and preferences.
+We aim to create algorithms that can optimize machine learning models according to human feedback to improve the overall system's performance."

 what_we_do: